And why I walked away the moment I finally “made it.”

 A thousand bucks a day?

-Who cares.
 Try living with a face that’s falling apart.

 If you read Part 2,